Govindudu Andarivadele: Music

 Yuvan Shankar Raja composed the music for the film, which marked his first collaboration with Vamsi; it was also the first time he scored for a film starring Srikanth and Ram Charan.
-The soundtrack, consisting of six songs, was released on 1 September 2014 at Shilpakala Vedika in Hyderabad.
-The audio rights were purchased by Aditya Music.
+The soundtrack consists of six songs.
 The soundtrack received positive reviews from critics.

 Release

 Govindudu Andarivadele was released on 1 October 2014.
 The makers wanted to capitalise on the long holiday of Navratri, followed by Bakrid.
-Charan attended the film's premiere show in the United States on 30 September 2014 alongside other cast and crew members.
-The film was released in 750 screens in Telangana and Andhra Pradesh, 100 in Karnataka, 50 in Tamil Nadu, 85 in Maharashtra and 60 in other parts of North India; and 154 screens in the United States and 50 screens in other International markets.
 The film was dubbed into Malayalam and Tamil as Ekalavya and Ram Leela respectively.

 Distribution

 In mid-July 2014, the distribution rights of the film in the Ceded region were sold for approximately ₹81 million including prints & publicity costs which, as of March 2015, is the highest amount for a Ram Charan film.
 The Nellore region rights were sold to Hari Pictures for a record price of ₹20 million.
 Asian Movies acquired the film's overseas distribution rights and released it in collaboration with CineGalaxy, Inc. Aakash Movies distributed the film in the UAE along with Ravi Teja's Power.
 Errabus distributed the film in the United Kingdom.
-Bandla Ganesh himself distributed the film in the Nizam and Krishna regions.